South Carolina consistently ranks as one of the top five states in the U.S. to do business in.

 - Have several brands under your company umbrella

-- Couldn’t register a legal LLC name you’ve wanted to
+- Couldn’t register a legal LLC name you wanted

 - Transfer your LLC registration from another state

-Foreign LLC business owners must file the Adopting a Fictitious Name form with a self-addressed stamped envelope plus a $2 state filing fee to:
+Foreign LLC business owners must file the Adoption of a Fictitious Name form with a self-addressed stamped envelope plus a $2 state filing fee to:

 Secretary of State